 If you’re conducting interviews of any kind, chances are you’ll want to catch the whole thing on video.
 Many people use things like Google Hangouts, Google Meet, or Skype to conduct basic one on one video interviews.
 If you’re looking to upgrade your video conferencing, these tools all offer something a little more advanced that can help you make video interviews even easier for you and your participants.

 Zoom allows up to 100 people join a video conference hosted in a personal “room”.
 So if you regularly conduct focus groups or large shareholder meetings, Zoom may be a great tool for you.
 Zoom also supports screen sharing, chat, recording, calendar integrations, and transcriptions.
 We use it every single day for our remote watercooler chats and (mostly) love it.
-More importantly, we use it for our Research @ UI efforts and it (almost) never let’s us down.
+More importantly, we use it for our Research @ UI efforts and it (almost) never lets us down.
+Researchers seem to agree, 48% of respondents in our State of User Research Report use it for their research.
 It is important to keep in mind that the people you’re chatting with will need to download the Zoom client ahead of time to video chat.